Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 -Wl,--sort-common

-Solus’ GCC configure-time flags are here.
+Solus’ GCC configure-time flags can be found here.

-Solus’ Clang/LLVM configure-time flags are here.
+Solus’ Clang/LLVM configure-time flags can be found here.

 Ubuntu